Towards Conviviality

 Illich extends his arguments beyond tools in the traditional sense to social systems as well.
 Education is framed no longer as a tool for learning, but as an industrialised tool that seeks to stratify individuals based on their ability to adhere to a rote curriculum.
 Even healthcare is mentioned as having passed the second watershed, from a system that communicates transformative preventive information, such as handwashing, to a system of outsourced autonomy and medicating by default.
 These arguments are not anti-expertise per se, but critical of our collective outsourcing to experts.
 Which I took to mean that we had somehow crossed the line between having a division of labour and simply making markets out of our own ignorance.
 It was an exhilarating read (if a little flirtatious with a small state, fiercely local, libertarian subtext that at times made me uncomfortable), but it highlighted for me how deeply entrenched some of these attributes are in our lives, and how difficult they can be to unlearn.

 I was reminded of a time a few years ago when our old tumble dryer broke.
 This seems like a bizarre thing to own as I sit here writing this on the hottest June day on record in the UK, but I digress.
 My dad had offered to help me fix it, and I respectfully agreed, even though I didn't see the point.
 At the time, I was privileged to be working in a well paying job, so thought it made sense to just buy a new one, and plus I didn't have a clue where to start, so (as I'm ashamed to admit now) that made more sense to me than us or someone else spending hours only to realise it needed replacing anyway.
 And sure enough, we spent a few hours trying to no avail.
 But that morning has stayed with me for a few reasons.
 I got to spend a few hours of quality time chatting with my dad over a cup of tea.
 I learned about the inner workings of tumble dryers.
 It felt empowering to slow down and try to think something through.
 The more efficient thing to do in our society for that situation would be to pay someone to fix it while I continued working.
 Or buy a new one entirely, which would be great for the economic growth of the manufacturer, the retailer, the delivery driver, and me.
 But I'd be no closer to understanding tumble dryers.
-There's no economic growth to be found over a cup of tea with my dad.
+There's not much economic growth to be found over a cup of tea at home with my dad.
 Trying anyway revealed what I can now call a more convivial outlook on life; one that I've had to relearn in these recent years, and one that my wonderful dad has always had a default intuition for.

 Since leaving finance at the end of 2023, I've been in a fortunate position where I have had time to think.
-Many of the chapters in the books I released hint at some Illichian instincts I didn't have the vocabulary for at the time.
+Many of the chapters in the books I released from articles written on another site over the last few years, hint at some Illichian instincts I didn't have the vocabulary for at the time.
 In Bits & Pieces, I wrote about how my journey as a freelance composer led me to reflect on the value of transferable skills, mostly because I found the artificial boundaries of job roles baffling.
 I was the accountant in the room full of creatives, and the creative in the room full of accountants.
-My love of seeing the connections between those worlds, but less so for the siloed experts, has often been mistaken for imposter syndrome in both rooms.
+My love of seeing the connections between those worlds, but less so for the siloed experts who view so-called generalists as lesser than, has often been mistaken for imposter syndrome in both rooms.
 It wasn't.
 In Brain Dawdling, I reflected on the value of meandering and trying to understand the mechanics of different domains through the lens of life lessons.
 In Unfill, I documented my journey with minimalism and food.
 This is where I critique the notions of productivity, efficiency, and busyness as prescriptions for what I consider a life well lived.
-But as I write about there, minimalism was never about the aesthetics of the lifestyle for me; it was the underlying psychology of rejecting the notion of more.
+But as I write about there, minimalism was never about the aesthetics of the lifestyle for me; it was the underlying psychology of rejecting the notion of unending more for its own sake.
 All of these books have a common centre of gravity; they describe technical systems and their impact on my understanding of the human condition.
-I think this is why Tools for Conviviality resonated so deeply with me.
-Even my experiences co-founding and developing games at Propulsion Games involved this tension.
-At my behest, we never once paid for advertising because I didn't want to participate in the endless cycle of growing by paying for attention.
-Except for a few weeks of experimenting, we didn't participate in social media regularly because the emphasis felt less about connecting with people who would value what we were making and more about forced participation in the endless treadmill of content creation to attract wishlists and appease algorithms that we had no real control over.
-This may very well have played into our limited audience reach at the end of the day (because it couldn't have been the games themselves, right?
-Right?), but it felt more genuinely us.
-Tools for Conviviality is the centre of gravity for me.
-Uncomfortably so in some respects.
+I think this is why Tools for Conviviality felt like that centre of gravity for me.
+With hindsight, I can see that while I enjoy writing articles for a general audience, I didn't love having to go all-in by doing it on a platform and write in a certain style and cadence that was more for algorithmic engagement of a rented audience of other writers, and less my more autonomous, genuine expression of what I wanted to communicate.
+Even when I compiled those articles into books, commercialising them, I was faced with the limited choice of either putting them on a platform behind a paywall and the hokey-cokey of ad spend, or selling a handful from whoever happened upon them organically.
+I like neither, but chose the latter.